stevewillcock/tiberius-mappers/README.md

 Row mappers for the [Tiberius SQL Server driver](https://github.com/prisma/tiberius).

 - Allows you to map tiberius rows to structs
-- Defines a FromRowZeroCopy trait that allows you to map rows to structs without copying the data
+- Defines `FromRowBorrowed` and `FromRowOwned` traits
-- Supports deriving the FromRowZeroCopy trait for structs via the tiberius-mappers-derive crate
+- Supports deriving the `FromRowBorrowed` and `FromRowOwned` traits for structs via the tiberius-mappers-derive crate
 - Handles null values where these map to Option<T> fields in the struct
-- Currently maps by name, not by index
+- Currently maps by name in FromRowBorrowed and by index in FromRowOwned

 The existing [tiberius-derive](https://crates.io/crates/tiberius-derive) crate currently offers more options for mapping, but does not seem to be maintained and doesn't work with newer versions of Tiberius.
 I have been maintaining a